How to Audit AI-Generated Reports for Accuracy?

 That's the moment this article is about.
 Not AI as a concept — but the specific, quiet risk that sits inside AI-generated data analytics, where a wrong aggregate or a misread date range looks identical to a correct one.

-The question isn't whether to trust AI-generated reports.
-It's how to verify them — and which systems are actually built to be verified.
+The question is how to verify AI-generated reports — and which systems are actually built to be verified.

 The Problem With Auditing AI-Generated Numbers